• Skip to primary navigation

 To make your salad

-• Wash your capsicum, remove the seeds and core, then chop into small dice.
-Transfer to your bowl.
+• Wash your capsicum, remove the seeds and core, then cut itno rounds or a small dice.

 • Place all the dressing ingredients into a small food processor and blitz until well combined, add 3-4 tablespoons of water to loosen if it is too thick.